safari12/blockchain/README.md

 Also when a user creates a new blockchain by calling `Blockchain.new`, the user can pass it options.
 The only supported option is `hash_algorithm`, in which is responsible for computing the block's hash.
 Users of library can pass in any custom module to compute the block's hash.
-The module must follow / implement callback functions for `Blockchain.Block.Hash.Algorithm` module.
+The module must follow / implement the callback function `compute` for `Blockchain.Block.Hash.Algorithm` module.
 By default the library comes with `Blockchain.Block.Hash.SHA256` and `Blockchain.Block.Hash.MD5` modules and uses the SHA256 to compute the block's hash.